Bangladesh

 Bangladesh has much to offer, something you truly appreciate only upon visiting.

-It's one of those destinations where there's always more to uncover, with every corner presenting a new adventure.
-It boasts incredible and varied landscapes, from bustling cities to dense jungles, a diverse array of wildlife including the Royal Bengal Tiger, and a rich history and culture evident in its preserved traditions and architecture dating back to the 4th century BC.
+One of those destinations where there's always more to uncover, with every corner presenting a new adventure.
+It boasts incredible and varied landscapes, from bustling cities to dense jungles, a diverse array of wildlife including the Royal Bengal Tiger, and a rich history and culture evident in its preserved traditions and architecture dating back to the 4th century BCE.

 And the people?
 Some of the friendliest you'll ever meet!